The Top 10 Cool Fonts for Logo Design – Typography Inspiration

 The best example of this cool font style is Giorgio Armani.

-Created in the year 2015 and designed by Paula Nazal Selaive, Marcelo Quiroz and Daniel Hernández, this font style is an excellent example of stencil typeface.
+Created in the year 2015 and designed by Paula Nazal Selaive, Marcelo Quiroz and Daniel Hernández, these cool fonts are an excellent example of a stencil typeface.

 Revista fuses the sophistication of classic serif and the effectiveness of stencil font style.

 This typeface is the perfect blend of different font styles including four variants—ranging from mono-linear thin to matching italics.

 Designed by Hanneke Classen in the year 2015, Bambusa Pro is based on cursive typefaces.

 Cursive letterforms are often considered incomprehensible and unpredictable.

 However, with the evolution in font styles and typeface methods, cursive letterforms are becoming more popular.

 If you want to incorporate a natural feel and to maintain the originality of your brand in your logo, go for cursive font styles to make your logo more appealing.

 Rufina is one of the latest additions in the design industry.